-Smart manufacturing leverages disruptive technologies such as IIoT, cloud computing, and AI to name just a few.
-The convergence of these technologies serves to connect people, processes and systems, to drive seamless operations and improve quality and efficiency.
-Real-time visibility means information is available at the right time for better decision making.
-In this ecosystem, processes and workflows are able to communicate seamlessly, and users are able to receive timely notifications and alerts through wearables, PCs and mobile devices.
-This aids in faster resolution of issues, as well.
+Smart manufacturing leverages disruptive technologies such as the Industrial Internet of Things, cloud computing, and Artificial Intelligence to name just a few.
+The convergence of these technologies serves to connect people, processes, and systems, drive seamless operations, and improve quality and efficiency.
+Real-time visibility means information is available at the right time for better decision-making.
+In this ecosystem, processes and workflows are able to communicate seamlessly, and users are able to receive timely notifications and alerts through wearables, PCs, and mobile devices.
+This aids in the faster resolution of issues, as well.

 Smart manufacturing drives easy modeling and design of machine parts and equipment, which in turn enables innovation and growth.
 However, there are some hurdles to overcome.

 The following are the 4 Smart Manufacturing Challenges:

 In manufacturing, the entire process (resource management, quality, finance, HR, subcontracting, production, sales, and service) is managed by a number of systems.
 Business systems and manufacturing systems give out data in different formats and contexts, making it difficult to use them together.
 Therefore, to make intelligent decisions, the first hurdle of contextualization needs to be overcome.